 [This review of Lars von Trier’s Melancholia was written and posted elsewhere, anonymously, on 24 November 2011.
-I repost it by request, largely unchanged, timely references to Occupy and all.
-I haven’t seen the film since then, so I’m not sure how much I still stand by what follows.
-It sounds about right, though.]
+I repost it by request, largely unchanged, timely references to Occupy and all.]

 Melancholia comes in two parts, after a dazzling painterly overture showcasing the end of the film’s world.
 The first part focuses on Kirsten Dunst’s Justine (named after Sade’s much-put-upon heroine of a novel I didn’t finish reading and probably never will).
 It is Justine’s wedding day, and her sister and scientist brother-in-law, who live in a manor on a golf course, are throwing her a fancy reception.
 Even before she gets there, things get messed up when the extravagant stretch limo she wanted to arrive in gets stuck on the road.
 When she does arrive, the reception is awkward.
 Her divorced parents, who make mortifying speeches, are the quintessential post-1960s couple: a lecherous father and a militant mother, the perfect Boomer-narcissist pairing of the sexually-liberated man and the politically-liberated woman.
 And yet, for all those who would understandably accuse von Trier of misogyny, the militant mother, railing against marriage in general, seems to be the only one at the wedding who displays the affect appropriate to it.